Skip to content

 1. Self-Regulation Challenges

-Ever told yourself, “I should go to bed”—and then didn’t?
+Ever thought, “I should go to bed,” but didn’t?
 That’s a classic self-regulation slip.
-People with weaker self-control often struggle to resist the temptation of another show or scroll.
+Weak self-control makes it harder to resist another episode or late-night scroll.

 2. Chronotype (Your Natural Sleep-Wake Rhythm)